John Stamos Posts Hilarious Throwback That Has Fans Comparing Him To David Cassidy & Princess Diana

 Another Instagram fan thought Stamos looked like he belonged in a late ’70s Latin boy band, writing, “That moment when Uncle Jesse was part of Menudo.”

 But not all fans thought John Stamos looked like a teen hunk.
-One fan wrote: “You look like Lady Diana…lol.”

 John Stamos has regularly treated fans to photos from his teen idol days.
 The Netflix star even recently posted his high school senior portrait to Instagram and joked that the snap was courtesy of hair lightener spray Sun-In.
 Stamos also sometimes refers to himself as an #XTeenIdol in his social media posts.